 Always check if the pilot is licensed! when hiring a drone pilot.

 Whether you are hiring a pilot for viewing pleasure or business, you must make sure they are licensed, doubly so if you are planning to use the footage or pictures for a business venture.
 Ever since using drones has become popular, for-hire drone pilots must obtain the Part 107 license to legally offer their services.
 If the pilot does not have a license, you could end up in serious trouble with local law enforcement.
 In addition, they will probably not have the skill level that would satisfy your demands as their employer.
-It is particularly important that the pilot has all the documentation they need if you want to fly a drone safely in an urban area.
+It is particularly important that the pilot has all the documentation they need if they want to fly a drone safely in an urban area.
 Overall, it is always best to double-check their credentials and make sure they are up to date.

 Does the pilot have enough experience to help you?